Kids hit the streets for Oregon Trail Days

 “It was a ton of fun,” Christopher Ellis, 9, said.
 “Next year, everybody should bring their bikes and ride in it.”

-Following the parade, the excitement continued in the park where families gathered to enjoy the playground, games and cool off with water fun provided by the Gering Volunteer Fire Department.
+Following the parade, the excitement continued in the park where families gathered to enjoy the playground, games and cooled off with water fun provided by the Gering Volunteer Fire Department.

 “Sometimes, there’s a lot of paid activities, which is fine, but also a lot of people come down to the park for the free stuff going on,” Tess Ellis said.